Laren27/Price-Surge/README.md

 | WPI — Weekend Price Index | 20% | Price uplift on weekends vs. weekdays |
 | Temp — Temperature Effect | 10% | Price correlation with temperature bands |

-**Why PVS carries the highest weight:** In a market where 73.7% of restaurants show zero price changes, standard normalization artifacts cluster all static players at a non-zero score (~38.2) rather than zero.
+**Why PVS carries the highest weight:** In a market where a large share of restaurants show zero price changes, standard normalization artifacts cluster all static players at a non-zero score rather than zero.
 Anchoring on raw change event frequency correctly separates active pricers from static ones, with weather indexes acting as tiebreakers for restaurants that do show movement.

 **Normalization:** Each component is Z-score normalized (Z × 15 + 50) before weighting, then hard-clamped to [0, 100].
 This prevents a single outlier from compressing the rest of the market into a narrow band — a failure mode observed with Min-Max normalization during development.